westwardharbor0/server-evidence/README.md

 The service is written in GoLang

+Client library for GO can be found [here](https://github.com/westwardharbor0/go-server-evidence).

 # Running locally
 To install all needed dependencies run `go get`.
 To view the help with all the arguments run `go run . -h`